 Our Company has recently begun offering services in the power division, focusing on the installation, connectivity, commissioning, and erection of Low Tension (LT) and High Tension (HT) cables.
 These services ensure efficient power transmission and distribution across industrial, commercial, and residential applications.
-In the month of April, 2023, we received our first order from Amnex Infotechnologies Private Limited to provide services works for execution of works for connectivity and laying of double walt cable and HDPE pipes including cabling and termination works for Traffic Signal Lights in Surat under Smart City Scheme.
+In the month of April, 2023, we received our first order to provide services works for execution of works for connectivity and laying of double walt cable and HDPE pipes including cabling and termination works for Traffic Signal Lights in Surat.

 As part of our business strategy, we have also expanded our service portfolio to include water distribution projects following the closure of the financial year on March 31, 2024.
 We are now offering infrastructure services such as designing and constructing water distribution networks, open wells, sump wells, overhead tanks, and well systems.
-We have successfully collaborated with the Public Health Engineering Department (PHED) on the Jal-Jeevan Mission project, involving the supply, installation, laying, and commissioning of HDPE pipes, as well as the construction of overhead tanks and open wells in Jhabua, Madhya Pradesh.
-Additionally, we have secured our first project in the renewable energy sector with Adani Green Energy Six Limited at the Gujarat Hybrid Renewable Energy Park.
+We are involved in projects for the supply, installation, laying, and commissioning of HDPE pipes, as well as the construction of overhead tanks and open wells in Jhabua, Madhya Pradesh.
+Additionally, we have secured our first project in the renewable energy sector at the Gujarat Hybrid Renewable Energy Park.
 This project involves the erection of reinforced concrete (RCC) piles for foundational and structural support, along with the installation of structures and solar modules for energy capture.

-For further details on our key events, please see "History and Certain Corporate Matters- Major Events in the History of our Company" on page 187 of this Draft Red Herring Prospectus.
+For further details on our key events, please see "History and Certain Corporate Matters- Major Events in the History of our Company" on page 189 of this Prospectus.